Federalist Party: Election of 1800

-Conflict between the parties continued in the election's aftermath.
-Shortly before Jefferson took office, outgoing president Adams appointed nearly 60 men to newly created federal judgeships and justice of the peace positions.
-Not all of the appointees' commissions were delivered before Jefferson took office, and Jefferson refused to allow his new Secretary of State, James Madison, to deliver them, believing the undelivered commissions were void.
-A lawsuit filed in the U.S. Supreme Court by William Marbury, one of the appointees whose commissions had not been delivered, resulted in the Supreme Court's 1803 decision Marbury v.
-Madison, which is generally regarded as the most important constitutional law decision in American history.

-Many Federalists held to the belief that this was the end of the United States and that the experiment they had begun had ended in failure.
-This unintended complication led directly to the proposal and ratification of the 12th Amendment.
-"We are all republicans—we are all federalists", proclaimed Jefferson in his inaugural address.
-This election marked the first time power had been transferred between opposing political parties, an act that occurred remarkably without bloodshed.
+The 1800 election marked the first time power had been transferred between opposing political parties, an act that occurred remarkably without bloodshed.
 Though there had been strong words and disagreements, contrary to the Federalists fears, there was no war and no ending of one-government system to let in a new one.
 His patronage policy was to let the Federalists disappear through attrition.
 Those Federalists such as John Quincy Adams (John Adams' own son) and Rufus King willing to work with him were rewarded with senior diplomatic posts, but there was no punishment of the opposition.